JThomas404/cloudforgex/README.md

 ### Debugging Techniques

-1. **CloudWatch Logs**: Real-time log analysis for Lambda functions
+1. **CloudWatch Logs**: Used for monitoring Lambda function execution and troubleshooting issues
-2. **X-Ray Tracing**: Distributed tracing for request flow analysis
-3. **API Gateway Test Console**: Direct API testing without frontend
-4. **DynamoDB Query Explorer**: Data inspection and validation
+2. **GitHub Actions Workflow Logs**: Used for CI/CD pipeline debugging and deployment troubleshooting
+3. **Terraform Plan and Validate**: Used for infrastructure code validation before deployment
+4. **Local Development Server**: Testing frontend components with Python's built-in HTTP server
+5. **Curl Commands**: Testing API endpoints directly from the command line
+6. **Security Scanning with tfsec**: Identifying security issues in Terraform configurations

 ## IAM Roles and Permissions